alexishevia/ppp-cli/README.md

 - `-w, --weekly`
     Generate a weekly PPP (by default a daily PPP is generated).
 - `-F <filename>`
     Specifies an alternative configuration file.
+Default is `~/.pprc.json`